safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise3.md

 Note that this workspace won't work on FME Desktop now, but it will run properly on Server.
 Click OK.
 The Addresses output port disappears; connect the &lt;Generic&gt; port to the Reprojector_2.

-<br>**11) Publish to FME Server**
+<br>**12) Publish to FME Server**
 <br>With the workspace complete, we can now publish to FME Server.
 Click on the Publish button on the toolbar.
 Select the Training FME Server connection and the Training repository.
-Click Select Files... > Select Location > Upload to a shared resource folder > Data > OK to upload the GDB to FME Server's Data folder.
 Select Data Download and Job Submitter as the Services.

+After publishing, make sure you upload the GDB to FME Server's Data folder.
+In FME Server, go to Files & Connections: Resources.
+Then click the Data folder, then the Upload button, and choose Folder.
+Navigate to `C:\FMEData2020\Data\Addresses\Addresses.gdb` and upload it.

-<br>**12) Test on FME Server**
+<br>**13) Test on FME Server**
 <br>Click the Direct Link to the workspace in the Translation Log (http://localhost/fmeserver/#/workspaces/run/Training/SelfServe-Ex3-Complete.fmw/) and login if necessary.

 Select Training as the Repository and set the Service to Data Download.